Ninjastorm380/Maelstrom/README.md

 # Networking
-High performance backend for fully encrypted message based TCP networking.
+High performance backend for message based TCP networking.

 How to use:
  + Refrence Networking.dll in your project.